CoursifyStudios/Coursify/README.md

 2. Log into supabase by running `supabase login` or if installed by npm `npx supabase login`

 3. Run `supabase start`.
 This might take a while, especilly if it's your first time running it.
 (You can use `supabase stop` to stop the docker container).
-Next, run `yarn link` to link to the Coursify project. **Ask Lukas for the password**
+Next, run `yarn slink` to link to the Coursify project. **Ask Lukas for the password**

 4. Visit the [dashboard](http://localhost:54323)